rozwalak/Tsunastorm_Portugal/README.md

 # Tsunastorm - Portugal

-This is a supplementary code repository to reproduce results from publication "Sedimentary ancient DNA of marine organisms reveals the 1755 Lisbon tsunami and younger palaeostorm deposits in Martinhal, southern Portugal"
+This is a code repository to support reproduction results from the publication "Sedimentary ancient DNA of marine organisms reveals the 1755 Lisbon tsunami and younger palaeostorm deposits in Martinhal, southern Portugal".